soupi/pureli/README.md

 -------------------

 - `do!` sequence IO actions
+- `let!` binds an IO result to a variable
 - `read!` reads a line from the standard input
 - `read-file!` reads a file
 - `print!` writes a line to the standard output